-The instructor and graders are committed to responding to your Canvas and email messages within 48 hours during the work week, Monday through Friday, except holidays.
-We also hold office hours each week via Zoom; links provided in the Contact section above.
-The major assignments will be graded within one week of their submission.
+The instructor and teaching assistants are committed to responding to your Canvas and email messages within 24 hours when feasible during the work week, Monday through Friday, except holidays.
+We also hold office hours each week via Zoom; link provided in the Contact section above.
+The major assignments will be graded, with meaningful feedback provided, within 10 business days of their submission.